The Jacob L. Babler Outdoor Education Center

 * Other groups will be considered on a space-availability basis.

-A wide range of activities can be enjoyed at the center, including swimming, cookouts, fishing, horseback riding, table games, archery, crafts, sports, dancing and hiking.
-The park’s visitor center contains exhibits and displays that explain the natural features of the area, and the park naturalist is available to do interpretive programs.
+A wide range of activities can be enjoyed at the center, including swimming, cookouts, fishing, table games, archery, crafts, sports, dancing and hiking.

 A camp administrator oversees the facilities and assists groups, while the park maintenance staff maintains the physical facilities for all user groups.
 Food service is provided by a competent kitchen staff capable of serving the needs of those with special diets.

-Reservations to use the center should be made in advance.
-For more information or to register, contact the Rockwood School District at 636-458-3048.
+Reservations to use the center should be made in advance by calling 636-458-3048.
+For more information about the center, call or visit rsdmo.org/Page/5747.